PSYC • Psychology

 PSYC 425 · Crisis Counseling and Intervention 3 Credits

 An examination of the knowledge, skills, and practices specific to crisis counseling and intervention.
-This course focuses on applying appropriate methods to crisis situations, while considering cultural and ethical issues.
-Loss, crisis, trauma, suicide, and inventory of personal losses are addressed.
+This course focuses on applying appropriate methods to crisis situations, while considering cultural and ethical issues from a Christian worldview perspective.
+Students will conduct a personal inventory of impacting events, learn to assess for suicide risks, and practice verbatim dialogues based on case scenarios.

 Prerequisite: PSYC 105.